Vaginaplasty, Labiaplasty & Cosmetic Female Genital Surgery

 About these procedures

-There are several common genital deformities that can negatively affect a woman’s self-esteem, physical comfort, and hinder sexual function.
+There are several common genital deformities that can negatively affect a woman’s self-esteem, physical comfort, and sexual function.
 Plastic surgery procedures are available that can successfully improve the appearance of the female genital region, correct issues that cause physical discomfort, and improve the sexual aspect of a woman’s life.
-These procedures are generally performed under a local anesthetic with intravenous sedation in the privacy of a full-scale operating room in an office surgical center.
+These procedures are generally performed under a local anesthetic with intravenous sedation in the privacy of a full-scale operating room in an office surgical center setting.
 Some of the common deformities that women look to plastic surgery to correct include the following:

 Excessive or Hypertrophic Labia Minora